caprover/caprover-website/docs/support.md

 ### Need Commercial Support?

-Feel free to send an email to `support at/caprover/dot/com`
+Feel free to send an email to `support at/caprover/dot/com` to get our rates.

+Alternatively, you can use the following third party entities for their paid service:

 ### Need Hourly Consultation?